Invariant Forms in Hybrid and Impact Systems and a Taming of Zeno: Introduction

 The final main endeavor of this work is to examine how measure-preservation influences the Zeno phenomenon in hybrid systems.
 Roughly speaking, a trajectory in a hybrid system is \textit{Zeno} if it undergoes infinitely many impacts in a finite amount of time.
-This issue has received a considerable amount of attention, cf. e.g. \cite{4434891,1656623,brogliato2016,mattKv,orstability}.
-Section \ref{sec:Zeno} examines how the presence of an invariant measure inhibits the existence of too many Zeno trajectories.
+This issue has received a considerable amount of attention, cf. e.g.\cite{4434891,1656623,brogliato2016,mattKv,orstability}. {The standard example of hybrid systems with Zeno trajectories are impact systems with inelastic collisions \cite{suffZeno}.
+This class of examples possess both energy and volume dissipation which makes it difficult to ascertain which mechanism is responsible for Zeno, cf. Example \ref{ex:intro_bball} and Figure \ref{fig:intro_example_bball} below.
+By abandoning physical impact laws it is possible to get energy-preserving systems with Zeno, cf. Example \ref{ex:intro_cross} and Figure \ref{fig:intro_example_cross} below.
+Although energy is preserved, volume is still contracting.} Section \ref{sec:Zeno} examines how the presence of an invariant measure inhibits the existence of too many Zeno trajectories.
 Zeno can still occur, but (under a few extra regularity assumptions which mechanical impact systems satisfy) Zeno can \textit{almost never occur}.